algoyounes/laravel-idempotency/.github/pull_request_template.md

 - [ ] Code is properly formatted and linted.
 - [ ] Tests have been added or updated to cover the changes.
 - [ ] Documentation has been updated _(if applicable and related)_.
-- [ ] Changes are tested locally and in the CI/CD pipeline.
 - [ ] PR title and description are clear and descriptive.

-## Why❓
-Explain why these changes are necessary and how they improve the project.

-*